 Computers:

-(a) Computers: Three PC laptops for the PIs and the postdoctoral fellow, equipped with special programs, are required to carry out all necessary tasks outlined in the schedule (such as data entry, making hand copies, translation, transliteration etc).
+(a) Computers: Three PC laptops for the PIs and the postdoctoral fellow, equipped with special programs, are required to carry out all necessary tasks outlined in the schedule (such as data entry, making hand copies, translation, transliteration, etc.).

 (b) Software: Adobe products for each PC, including Photoshop, Acrobat Pro and Illustrator, are required to create enhanced hand copies of the tablets.
-Based on the hand-copy-like images provided by the software of the Dome-RTI device, the research team will prepare improved hand-copies using graphic software tools.
+Based on the hand-copy-like images provided by the software of the RTI dome device, the research team will prepare improved hand copies using graphic software tools.

-(c) Peripherals: For the ongoing research needs, the team will require a printer, printer consumables (such as toners and paper), and two large stationary high-resolution monitors.
+(c) Peripherals: For ongoing research needs, the team will require a printer, printer consumables (such as toner cartridges and paper), and two large stationary high-resolution monitors.

-E. Miscellaneous:
+Miscellaneous:

-(a) Publication charges: The project requires publication charges, including English language editing for the papers and for the special monographs.
+(a) Publication charges: The project will need to cover publication charges, including English language editing of papers and special monographs.

-(b) Memberships in scientific associations: To enable the presentation of the project’s findings at international conferences, membership in scientific associations will be required for the PIs, the postdoctoral fellow, and the research assistants.
+(b) Membership in scientific associations: For the purposes of presenting the project’s findings at international conferences, membership in scientific associations will be required for the PIs, the postdoctoral fellow, and the research assistants.

 (c) Photocopies and office supplies: The research will be conducted at the Kramer Institute at Bar-Ilan University, where the tablets will be stored, photographed, deciphered, and studied.
 Necessary office supplies will be required for routine work.